Skip to main content

 Step 3: Prep workspaces and do a one-time copy

-• Data replication: Replicate using a cloud replication solution or Delta Deep Clone operation.
+• Data replication: Use a cloud replication solution or Delta Deep Clone.

-• Token generation: Use token generation to automate the replication and future workloads.
+• Token generation: Automate replication and future workloads with generated tokens.

-• Workspace replication: Use workspace replication using the methods described in Step 4: Prepare your data sources.
+• Workspace replication: Replicate using the methods in Step 4: Prepare your data sources.
+For comprehensive guidance on exporting workspace configuration, data, and AI/ML assets, see Export workspace data.

-• Workspace validation: - test to make sure that the workspace and the process can execute successfully and provide the expected results.
+• Workspace validation: Test the workspace and process to confirm they execute successfully and produce the expected results.

 Step 4: Prepare your data sources